A bumper harvest or an irresistible sale of apples can lead to the need to store and preserve these delicious fruits for the long haul.

 Dried Apples

-Drying apples is a natural preservation method that removes moisture, inhibiting bacterial growth and extending their shelf life.
+Drying apples is a natural preservation method that removes moisture, inhibits bacterial growth, and extends their shelf life.

 You can use a food dehydrator, an oven set at a low temperature, or even natural sunlight to dry apple slices.